A Foodcentric Life

 • 1 ½ pounds pearl onions

-• 1 cup full fat canned coconut milk
+• 1 cup heavy cream or full fat coconut milk

-• 2 teaspoons Balsamic vinegar
+• 1-2 teaspoons Balsamic vinegar

-• 1 teaspoon fresh chopped thyme leaves
+• 1 ½ teaspoons fresh chopped thyme leaves

-• ¼ teaspoon sea salt
+• ½ teaspoon sea salt

-• â…› teaspoon ground nutmeg optional
+• ⅛ teaspoon ground nutmeg

 Instructions

-• Fill a medium pot (3-4 quart) Â¾ full with cold water and bring to a boil.
-Drop in pearl onions and cook for 3 minutes.
-While they are boiling, get a big bowl out and fill half way with ice and water to create an ice bath.
-After 3 minutes, drain the onions and place in the ice bath.
+• Fill a medium pot (5-6 quart) ¾ full with cold water and bring to a boil.
+Drop in pearl onions and cook for 1 ½ minutes.
+While they are boiling, get a big bowl out, fill half way with ice and water to create an ice bath.
+Move the onions to the ice bath with a slotted spoon or small sieve.
 Allow them to cool for a few minutes, then drain.
-To peel, slice off the root end of the onion and slip off the outer skin.
-Discard the cooking water and use to finish the onions.

 Notes